 a "calle" that leads from the centre of Granada to the Alhambra.

-A small shop lead by Eduardo Ferrer, the son of Antonio.
+A small shop leaded by Eduardo Ferrer, the son of Antonio.

-In fact, Antonio was not a "real" Ferrer but married the
+is still situated there.
+In fact, Antonio was not a "real" Ferrer

 A spruce top and Indian rosewood sides and back and